-Sinha et al. [21] based their evaluation on four heuristics proposed by Nielsen, and for each heuristic there was a set of metrics.
-On one hand, learnability was measured through the number of errors a subject committed, divided by effort; while efficiency was measured by the size of the test set divided by effort.
+Sinha et al. [32] based their evaluation on four heuristics proposed by Nielsen, and for each heuristic there was a set of metrics.
+On one hand, learnability was measured through the number of errors a subject made, divided by effort; while efficiency was measured by the size of the test set divided by effort.
 On the other hand, satisfaction was measured in four levels: frustrating, unpleasant, pleasant, and pleasurable.
 Therefore, it was possible to have a quantitative evaluation of a DSL when analyzing its usability.

-From other point of view, Seffah et al. [20] mentions the obstacles that occur to the stakeholders roles on the development process, arguing that the terms "friendly user interface" and "user interface" are obstacles to interactive and usable systems.
+From other point of view, Seffah et al. [30] mentions the obstacles that occur to the stakeholders roles on the development process, arguing that the terms "friendly user interface" and "user interface" are obstacles to interactive and usable systems.
 The author points out that the behaviour of both communities illustrates the separation, isolating the user interface from the rest of the system.

-Another important studies is presented by Alonso-Rios et al. [2] that describing a usability taxonomy.
-This proposed taxonomy helped us to support the development of our framework, once many attributes shown in the authors' taxonomy, from the perspective of system usability, were deal in our proposal.
+Another important studies is presented by Alonso-Rios etal.
+[2] that describes a usability taxonomy.
+This proposed taxonomy helped to support the development of the Usa-DSL framework, once many attributes shown in the authors' taxonomy, from the perspective of system usability, were dealt with in our proposal.

 Although several researchers have presented some ideas on how to evaluate DSLs, all of them evaluate DSLs in an ad hoc manner.
-In [18] we presented the first ideas related to developing a new framework to evaluate DSLs usability.
+The first ideas related to developing a new framework to evaluate DSLs usability were presented in a previous work [27].
 Regarding the techniques and methods, some studies present the adaptation or use of a set of usability metrics.
 Despite the efforts in previous research, there is still a lot of work to transform the conception of DSLs into an easier and more comprehensible and expressive task in relation to the domain that they intend to represent.
 In addition, it is also necessary to develop processes, methods and techniques that assist in the usability assessment of DSLs.

-The next section presents the description of the Usa-DSL framework.
-The current framework includes suggestions from a Focus Group that was applied to evaluate the framework (see Section 4).
+Section 4 presents the description of the Usa-DSL framework.
+The current framework includes suggestions from a Focus Group that was applied to evaluate the framework (see Section 5).

-3 USA-DSL FRAMEWORK
+4. USA-DSL FRAMEWORK

-In order to understand how, usually, DSL designers evaluate DSL usability, we performed a Systematic Review [18] to find the works that apply HCI concepts [16, 17, 22] in their evaluation (see Section 2).
-As mentioned before, different studies presented some discussion on how to use usability concepts to evaluate a DSL, however, to the best of our knowledge, no framework or method to perform usability evaluation of DSLs has been proposed.
-Therefore, this section presents a framework to evaluate DSL usability, called Usability Evaluation for Domain Specific Language Framework (Usa-DSL).
+In order to understand how, usually, DSL designers evaluate DSL usability, a Systematic Review [27] was performed to analyze studies that apply HCI concepts [22, 25, 34] in their evaluation (see Section 3).
+As mentioned before, different studies presented some discussion on how to use usability concepts to evaluate a DSL, however, to the best of our knowledge, no framework or method to perform usability evaluation of DSLs had yet been proposed.
+Therefore, this section presents a framework to evaluate DSL usability, called Usability Evaluation for Domain Specific Language framework (Usa-DSL).